MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/personal-apps.md

 #### Do: Aggregate app content relevant to a user

-Whether it's a personal tab or bot, display content related to only a user's activity in your app.
+Whether it's a personal tab or bot, display content related to only a user's activity in your app:

 :::image type="content" source="../../assets/images/personal-apps/personal-tab-personalized-content-do.png" alt-text="Example shows what to do with a personal app and personalized content." border="false":::